-As shown in the video, each Saturday from 9am to 3pm, a parking lot in the heart of downtown turns into a market with craft beer and all kinds of inventive eats. grab some food from one of the pop-up stalls then head up to the rooftop for some drinks and sunshine.
+Each Saturday from 9am to 4pm and Sunday from 10am to 5pm, a parking lot in the heart of downtown turns into a market with craft beer and all kinds of inventive eats.
+Grab some food from one of the pop-up stalls then head up to the rooftop for some drinks and sunshine.

 I loved the mix of people here, as well as the large variety of cooked-to-order meals, drinks, and artisanal foods available.

-Much like the Neighbourgoods market, Arts on Main is full of delicious food with a patio-bar in the back with a mixed crowd who love to dance and drink everything from champagne to German-style Hefewiesen.
+Much like the Neighbourgoods Market, Market on Main (open Sundays in the Arts on Main creative hub from 10am to 3pm) is full of delicious food with a patio-bar in the back with a mixed crowd who love to dance and drink everything from champagne to German-style Hefewiezen.